-Open May through to October, the Coldwater Canadiana Heritage Museum, an officially designated historic site, invites you to awaken your senses and experience voices from the past.
-Discover history you can touch, smell, taste and hear and explore this area’s story of rural and village life from 1830 through to 1950.
+The Coldwater Canadiana Heritage Museum, an officially designated historic site, invites you to awaken your senses and experience voices from the past.
+Discover history you can touch, smell, taste, and hear and explore this area’s story of rural and village life from 1830.

 Located in a 6.5 acre park-like setting along the Coldwater River, the museum grounds are the perfect place to bring a picnic, linger in the heritage gardens and explore the river trail.
-Be sure to visit The Maime Gray Tea Room and Gift Shop during your visit and enjoy a Devon Tea.
+Be sure to stop in at the Gift Shop during your visit and enjoy a Devon Tea.